jhol/otl-icoboard-pmodoledrgb-demo/README.md

    so that still or moving images can be displayed on the screen (see below).
  * Pseudo-random video noise generated on-the-fly by a 20-bit [Linear-feedback Shift Register (LFSR)](https://en.wikipedia.org/wiki/LFSR).
+ * A video hack that produces a moving multi-coloured pattern.

 The different inputs are selected by button presses to a [PmodBTN](https://reference.digilentinc.com/reference/pmod/pmodbtn/start) - a